Help us improve your experience.

 3. Insert the power cord coupler firmly into the AC inlet on the power supply faceplate.

-4. Slide the power cord retainer loop towards the power supply until it is snug against the base of the coupler.
+4. Slide the power cord retainer loop toward the power supply until it is snug against the base of the coupler.

 Warning:

-Ensure that the power cord does not block access to device components or drape where people can trip on it.
+Ensure that the power cord does not block access to device components or drape where people could trip over it.

 Note: